2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-static-web-app-local-dev.md

 ./node_modules/.bin/swa start
 ```

-You'll see the following output warning you that you're running locally and your shit may not look like it does in Azure, and that you can access the site at `http://localhost:4280`.
+You'll see the following output warning you that you're running locally and your site may not look exactly like it does in Azure, and that you can access the site at `http://localhost:4280`.

 ```
 Welcome to Azure Static Web Apps CLI (1.1.6)